Laura-Romani/Laura-Romani/README.md

 ### **Zoology fun fact**
 Do you know which is the longest snake in the world?
 It is of course a Python.
-Specifically, the reticulated Python ***Malayopython reticulatus*** from SouthEast Asia.
+Specifically, the reticulated Python ***Malayopython reticulatus*** from Southeast Asia.
 [NHM reticulated Python](https://www.nhm.ac.uk/discover/what-is-the-biggest-snake-in-the-world.html)

 ![Image of reticulated Python](https://www.nhm.ac.uk/content/dam/nhmwww/discover/giant-snakes/reticulated-python-longest-snake-in-the-world-two-column.jpg.thumb.768.768.jpg)